-There are tables of multipliers for calculating compensation for annual loss of pension from retirement age for men and women respectively.
-When using these tables remember that the two-year reduction in age and retirement age (to reflect greater life expectancy for members of occupational pension schemes) has already been made.
+The first and second tables in each set provide multipliers for calculating compensation for annual loss of pension from retirement age for men and women respectively.
+When using these tables remember that the two-year reduction in age and retirement age (to reflect the greater life expectancy of members of occupational pension schemes) has already been made.

-There are also tables for calculating compensation for an annual loss of earnings up to retirement age for men and women respectively.
+The third and fourth tables in each set provide multipliers for calculating compensation for an annual loss of earnings up to retirement age for men and women respectively.
 These tables can be used in cases where there is no pension loss.
-The two-year age adjustment has not been made in these tables.
+The two-year age adjustment has not been made in these tables because the longer life expectancy is not relevant to losses ending at retirement age.

 The Ogden Tables are prepared by the Government Actuary's Department.
-The adjusted tables in this appendix are reproduced with kind permission of and assistance from Helen Lacey of Bath Publishing.
+The tables in this appendix are reproduced with kind permission of and assistance from Helen Lacey of Bath Publishing.